thomasfitz24/unit-2-interactive-frontend/README.md

 Initial layout ideas and wireframes were sketched to plan content structure before development.
  *— homepage, About page, Contact form, map view*).

+## Mobile and Tablet Considerations

+The site has been thoroughly tested on iPhone and iPad devices to ensure full responsiveness.
+Adjustments were made to the layout, grid system, and header design to maintain usability and readability across all screen sizes.

+**Key changes for smaller screens:**

+* Navigation collapses into a vertical column for easier tapping.
+* Search bar stacks input and button vertically.
+* Forecast grids adapt from 5-columns to 1-column (mobile) or 2-columns (small tablets).
+* Hourly forecast shows 2 cards per row on mobile for better readability.
+* Map height reduces for smaller screens.
+* Footer stacks vertically with centered text.

+**Screenshots of testing (iPhone & iPad):**

+*(Insert screenshots here from your testing)*

 # Weather Dashboard (SkyCast)